FragmentNet: Adaptive Graph Fragmentation for Graph-to-Sequence Molecular Representation Learning: Preliminaries

 \subsubsection{BERT-Style Pre-Training}

-Transformer-based architectures \cite{devlin2018bert} have demonstrated remarkable capabilities in efficiently learning contextual relationships within sequential data.
+Transformer-based architectures \cite{devlin2018bert} have been effective at learning contextual relationships within sequential data.
 ChemBERTa \cite{chithrananda2020chemberta} extends this paradigm to molecular SMILES representations, using an adaptive tokenizer to split SMILES strings into subsets of characters, leveraging masked language modeling to enhance chemical feature extraction.
 MolFormer \cite{ross2022large} scales up this technique while incorporating rotary positional embeddings, efficiently pre-training on SMILES sequences from 1.1 billion molecules.
 MolTRES \cite{park2024moltres} introduces a hierarchical masking strategy for SMILES sequences targeting multiple granularities of chemical substructures, from individual atoms to entire functional groups.
 However, these SMILES-based transformers often neglect the topological relationships inherent to molecular graphs, sacrificing structurally informed representation learning for modeling efficiency \cite{nguyen2024smiles}.